 The Antiquarium, near the Forum, once held most of the plaster casts.
 It was damaged during Allied bombing in 1943, and has been closed since 1978 for restoration.

 The Garden of the Fugitives holds the largest number of victims found in one place, where thirteen people sought refuge in a fruit orchard.
 Nine sets of remains were found at the House of Mysteries, where the roof collapsed trapping them inside.
 One plaster cast can be seen inside the Caupona Pherusa tavern.

-The Stabian Thermal baths and the Macellum (fish market) both house two plaster casts, and the Horrea (granary) and Olitorium (market) holds several more, including a pig, and what may be the most famous cast of all, of a small dog in a collar, writhing on its back.
+The Stabian Thermal baths and the Macellum (fish market) both house two plaster casts, and the Horrea (granary) and Olitorium (market) holds several more, including a pig, and what may be the most famous cast of all, a small dog in a collar writhing on its back.

-In 2010 a exhibition includes several of the Pompeii plaster casts opened at the Antiquarium de Boscoreale, near Pompeii.
-Many of the artifacts from Pompeii are now located at the National Museum in Naples (Museo Archeologico Nazionale di Napoli), including the famous "Secret Cabinet" of erotic art.
+In 2010 an exhibition including several of the Pompeii plaster casts opened at the Antiquarium de Boscoreale, near Pompeii.
+Many of the artifacts from Pompeii are now located at the National Museum in Naples (Museo Archeologico Nazionale di Napoli), including the famous “Secret Cabinet” of erotic art.